Intelligent-2007/Intelligent-2007/README.md

 - 👋 Hi, I’m @Intelligent-2007
 - 👀 I’m interested in gaming and coding
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on no idea
 - 📫 How to reach me discord id:- Intelligent2007#6010